MakArtKar/lightning-hydra-template/README.md

 ```

 Template contains example with MNIST classification.<br>
-When running `python ml_core/train.py` you should see something like this:
+When running `python ml_core/train.py --config-dir configs` you should see something like this:

+> Note: Always include `--config-dir configs` when invoking `ml_core/train.py` or `ml_core/eval.py` from the repo root.
+If you run from within the `ml_core/` directory, use `--config-dir ../configs` instead.

 <div align="center">